Sandra3dra/tsao_s_valero_l_Roku_Flashback/README.md

 <img src="/public/images/flashback_logo.svg" width="150">

-Roku Flashback is a Vue.js based website for all ages to explore classic movies, TV shows, and music from long time ago.
+Roku Flashback access to your favourite TV shows, movies, and music anywhere.
+To explore classic movies, TV shows, and music from 1950, 1960,1970, 1980, and 1990.

 ## Built with
 * **HTML5**